Even if you are a careful and safe driver, there is still a risk that you could be involved in a major accident.

 Contact Our Yakima, WA Car Accident Lawyers Today

 At Kapuza Lighty, PLLC, our top-rated Yakima auto accident attorneys have extensive experience handling personal injury claims.
-If you or your loved one was hurt in a yellow light accident, we are here to help.
+If you or your loved one was hurt in a yellow light accident, we are here to handle the entirety of the legal process while you take care of yourself and recover.
 To schedule a free, no obligation review of your car crash case, please do not hesitate to contact our legal team online or call (509) 866-4166 today.